yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/themes/official_essentials/doc.rst.txt

 ========================

 Theme ``essentials`` has basic 25 colors.
-It is difficult to remember all colors since theme volume is large.
+We recommend this theme for advanced users since it covers all of ``default``, ``default2``, ``monochrome`` themes.
-So, we recommend to use this theme for base of your custom theme.
+If you want to customize our theme, this theme might be good too.

-You posses lots of option for color and styles.
+The style rule is same to simple theme ``default2``.

-The style rule is almost same to simple theme ``default2``.
+If you don't know it, please check it first.
-If you don't know the theme, please check it first.
+This documentation doesn't mention details.

 Colors
 ==============

-Theme monochrome posses lots of colors.
+Theme essentials posses 25 colors.
-Color came from Flat UI Colors (https://flatuicolors.com).
+It covers all other theme's color.

 .. figure:: image_colors.png
     :width: 600